Neha-Binu-1216/aps-mcp-server-nodejs/docs/part3-mcp-tools/index.md

 export { getFolderContentsTool } from "./get-folder-contents.js";
 ```

+### (Optional) Test Get Folder Contents Tool in Visual Studio Code

+- Start the MCP server
+- Try the following prompt: `List all *.rvt files in project XYZ`
+- Stop the MCP server

 ## Get Issues

 Next, we will implement the **Get Issues** tool.
 This tool will return a list of issues for a given project.